 That imaginary scenario put a quick end to the sex tape talk.

-Of more importance, the 37-year-old Irishman also said he's turned his life around after a youth spent abusing alcohol and drugs, and said he finally took sobriety seriously after making 2006's Miami Vice, which he said he couldn’t remember making following production.
+Of more importance, the 37-year-old Irishman also said he's turned his life around after a youth spent abusing alcohol and drugs, and said he finally took sobriety seriously after a gig in 2006 on the TV show Miami Vice that he couldn’t remember making following the shoot.

 Photo: Colin Farrell at the premiere of Ondine at the 2010 Tribeca Film Festival, by David Shankbone.